-8 Kitchen Essentials in My Simple Shaker Kitchen takes a closer look at those kitchenware items I rely upon day in and day out.
-It will illuminate for you a few things which ease daily chores, improve efficiency, and that I would rather not live without.
+8 Kitchen Essentials in My Simple Shaker Kitchen takes a closer look at kitchenware items I rely upon day in and day out.
+It will illuminate pretty pieces which ease daily chores, improve efficiency, and that I would rather not live without.

 This post contains affiliate links which I hope you will use since they won’t cost you a penny extra yet may earn this blog a small commission.